 In addition to photography and astronomy, I am keenly interested in conservation, ecology, sustainability, cultural preservation and the natural basis of ethical and moral conduct.
 Elsewhere on the site, you will find a link to my thoughts on Nature and Ecology and the mindset we must carry forward in order to preserve our natural heritage for future generations.

-For me, photography is strictly a hobby and a source of personal satisfaction.
-I am not a pro, and do not ever intend to approach imaging as a professional, for-profit activity.
+For me, photography is a hobby and a source of personal satisfaction.
+I am not a pro, and do not intend to approach imaging as a professional, for-profit activity.
 I do this for fun and because I love nature, I enjoy the solitude of being outdoors with wildlife, and I am thrilled by the prospect of getting near enough to nature's creatures to photograph them without causing distress.
+The Travel and Tennis portfolios are similarly undertaken solely for personal reasons.

 -- Michael W. Masters